onepub-dev/batman/README.md

 The scan should be scheduled with the likes of cron to at least run weekly and daily is recommended.

+When used in a docker container you can use pcifim's built in scheduler:

+pcifim cron "30 22 * * *".

+A the cron command also allows you to recreate the baseline each time you start your container.

+pcifim --baseline cron "30 22 * * *"

 # build